-An appellant firm challenging certification denial or removal by BART must submit a letter with the name and address of any other U.S. DOT grantee that currently certifies the firm, of any other grantees that may have rejected an application for certification from the firm or removed the firm's eligibility within one year prior to the date of the appeal, or of any other grantee with which an application for certification decision is erroneous, the significant facts that were not considered, or the regulatory provisions that was improperly applied.
+An appellant firm challenging certification denial or removal by BART must submit a letter with the name and address of any other U.S. DOT grantee that currently certifies the firm, of any other grantees that may have rejected an application for certification from the firm or removed the firm's eligibility within one year prior to the date of the appeal, or of any other grantee with which an application for certification or action to remove eligibility is pending and must include in their letter a statement specifying why the certification decision is erroneous, the significant facts that were not considered, or the regulatory provisions that was improperly applied.
 An appellant in a third-party ineligibility complaint that appeals BART's decision to U.S. DOT will be requested by U.S. DOT to promptly provide all information requested.